 If you’ve made it this far, it means you’re already on a journey toward better life balance, awareness, and motivation, or are at the very least, looking for a new adventure!
 So let me tell you what Motivated Zen is about.

 Motivated Zen is about wellness ~ mental and physical, that focuses on strength, resilience, education, and connection with nature.
 It’s a gentle way to bring direction and peace to your life while managing stress.
-I teach wellness in three ways: through classes which teach you to relax your body by relaxing your mind; by helping you connect with nature in an intimate way through hiking, kayaking, and retreats; and through personal coaching sessions (counseling is available through Julie Dale Counseling, LLC).
+I teach wellness in three ways: through classes which teach you to relax your body by relaxing your mind; by helping you connect with nature in an intimate way through hiking, kayaking, and retreats; and through personal coaching sessions (counseling is also available through Julie Dale Counseling, LLC).

 Throughout the year I teach different classes that enhance wellness, some indoors and some outdoors.
 Gentle Stretch & Guided meditation is not a class you will encounter elsewhere, as it is a hybrid designed for people of all ages and flexibility to teach mind/body awareness and connection ~ with the goal of complete relaxation.
 In a peaceful setting of gentle music and nature sounds, you’ll be led through static stretches and whole breathing to release muscles and systematically relax your body.
 The class concludes with a guided meditation to complete the relaxation process.
 (The effect is similar to a fully body massage.)